Liam Rose

-Liam Joseph Rose (born 7 April 1997) is an Australian footballer who plays as a defensive midfielder for USL Championship club El Paso Locomotive.
+Liam Joseph Rose (born 7 April 1997) is an Australian professional soccer player who plays as a defensive midfielder for A-League Men club Macarthur FC.

 Career

 Rose was educated at Bossley Park High School.

 Central Coast Mariners

 Rose was signed alongside fellow AIS scholarship holder Anthony Kalik on full senior contracts by then Central Coast Mariners' coach Graham Arnold.
 He made his professional A-League debut as a second-half substitute in a 2–1 win over Adelaide United on 7 February 2015.
 On 18 April 2018, following the end of his contract, Central Coast Mariners announced that Rose's contact would not be renewed.

 Ararat-Armenia

 Following his release from the Mariners, Rose moved to Armenia to play for FC Ararat-Armenia.

 Sydney United 58

 In 2019, Rose returned to Australia and joined Sydney United 58 FC.

 Macarthur FC

 Rose featured in a friendly match for new A-League club Macarthur FC on 25 October 2020 where he scored a first-half goal against NPL NSW4 club Camden Tigers.
 The following day, the club announced they had signed Rose.